 Data Collection and Analysis, 7.5 Credits

-A Master's degree in Cognitive Science is a good preparation for Ph.D. research as well as for work in research and development in the industry.
-Many employers seek cognitive science graduates that have understanding of human behaviour and technology as well as skills to perform empirical studies.
+A Master's degree in Cognitive Science is a good preparation for conducting research, both in academia and the industry.
+Many employers seek cognitive science graduates because of their understanding of how to make complex information, technology and systems more accessible.

 It is possible to study for a One-year Master by finishing the first year with a 15 credits thesis.Close